Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 8. Send Black Friday Invites

-Another Black Friday strategy for reaching your audience and building excitement is sending out invitations for the big day.
+Another Black Friday marketing strategy you can use to reach your audience and build excitement around the big day is sending out formal Black Friday invitations.
 This will make the day feel like a holiday party and not just another sale; it will also make your brand stick out and foster a sense of exclusivity that shoppers will want to capitalize on.

 Make your invitations festive and holiday-inspired.
 Anything you can do to make your sale more enticing to your customers will pay off and get people through the door.